enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 # 2.The Biggest Software Development Trends in 2017 and Beyond

 ## What will be the biggest software development trends in 2017?
-Why is it important?
+Why are they important?

 The containerization of web services and the continuing move to microservices.